18hyacinthe/SpaceX/README.md

 - `index.html`: The main HTML file.
 - `style.css`: The CSS file for styling.
-- `images`: two image files used in the project.
+- `gip.gif`: image file used in the project.

 🌐 **Live Demo**